Pure Recruitment Group Ltd

 - next of kin and emergency contact information;

-- financial information including your National Insurance number, bank account details, payroll records and tax status information;
+- financial information including details of your Central Provident Fund, bank account details, payroll records and tax status information;

-- compliance documentation and references verifying your qualifications and experience, including and your right to work in the United Kingdom and IR35 status;
+- compliance documentation including identification details (NRIC, FIN or passport) and home address and references verifying your qualifications and experience, including and your right to work in Singapore;

 - curriculum vitae and photograph; and